Asymptotics of the Mittag-Leffler function $E_a(z)$ on the negative real axis when $a\to 1$

 In the first expansion in (\ref{e12}) we have extended the domain of validity of the compound expansion up to the Stokes lines $\arg\,z=\pm\pi a$.
 In the sector $|\arg\,z|<\fs\pi a$, the exponential term is dominant for large $|z|$, becoming oscillatory in character on $\arg\,z=\pm\fs\pi a$.
 In the sectors $\fs\pi a<|\arg\,z|<\pi a$ the exponential term is subdominant and, although exponentially small, can still make a significant contribution in high-precision asymptotics.
 On the rays $\arg\,z=\pm\pi a$, the exponential term is maximally subdominant relative to the algebraic expansion $H(z)$.
 Across these rays a Stokes phenomenon occurs, where in the sense of increasing $|\arg\,z|$ the exponential term ``switches off'' in a smooth manner described approximately by an error function of appropriate argument \cite{MVB}, \cite[p.~67]{DLMF}.
 A detailed discussion of the Stokes phenomenon associated with $E_a(z)$ for $a>0$ both in $\arg\,z$ (at fixed $|z|$) and in the parameter $a$ is given in \cite{P}.
-However, it is important to stress that the exponentially small contribution in the expansion of $E_a(z)$ is still present beyond $\arg\,z=\pm\pi a$, but that this presence is rapidly evanescent beyond these rays.

-The Mittag-Leffler function when $0<a<1$ finds application in the standard model of fractional diffusion.
-In particular, when $z=-x$ ($x>0$), the limit $a\to1$ corresponds to the transition from fractional (slow) diffusion to classical diffusion.
-Mathematically, we have two distinct asymptotic behaviours, namely $E_a(-x)=O(x^{-1})$ when $0<a<1$ and $E_a(-x)=e^{-x}$ when $a=1$ (whereupon the algebraic expansion vanishes).
+Mathematically, we have two distinct asymptotic behaviours, namely $E_a(-x)=O(x^{-1})$ when $0<a<1$ and $E_a(-x)=e^{-x}$ when $a=1$.
 It is seen from the previous paragraph that the limit $a\to 1$ corresponds to the two Stokes lines $\arg\,z=\pm\pi a$ coalescing on the negative real axis.
 The problem of investigating how this transition between dominant algebraic behaviour and the single exponential $e^{-x}$ occurs as $a\to1$ was suggested to the author by W. McLean \cite{McL}.